-Under certain circumstances, if there has been no activity in the Account, or if we have not been able to contact you for a period of time, the Account may be considered abandoned under Colorado's or your state's unclaimed property laws.
-If your property is considered abandoned, it may, without proper claim by the Account Owner within a certain period of years, be transferred to the state of Colorado or your state.
+Under certain circumstances, if there has been no activity in the Account, or if we have not been able to contact you for a period of time, the Account may be considered abandoned under the State's or your state's unclaimed property laws.
+If your property is considered abandoned, it may, without proper claim by the Account Owner within a certain period of years, be transferred to the State or your state.